-System / Recipients / Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Data Protection Act 2018 Section 10 Section 251B Health and Social Care Act 2012 Common Law of Duty of Confidentiality or the DPO and your request will be carefully considered.
+System / Recipients / Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights production of datasets to submit for commissioning purposes and national collections.
+The source of the information shared in this way is your electronic GP record.
+Related Legislation:Data Protection Act 2018 Section 10Section 251B Health and Social Care Act 2012Common Law of Duty of Confidentiality compliance with a legal obligation to which we are subject.
+If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
 Emergency Services (Ambulance trusts, police, A&E departments, out of hours services, 111) There are circumstances when intervention is necessary in order to save or protect a patient's life or to prevent them from serious immediate harm, for example, during a collapse or diabetic coma or serious injury or accident.
 In many of these circumstances the patient may be unconscious or too ill to communicate.
 Medical professionals have a duty of care to share data in emergencies to protect their patients or other persons.
-In these circumstances, your GP medical record will be shared with emergency healthcare services, the police or fire service in order to enable you receive the best treatment or service.
-The source of the information shared in this way is your electronic GP record.
-All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care.
-Article 6(1) (c) - processing for legal obligation; Article 6(1) (d) - the processing is necessary in order to protect the vital interests of the data subject; Article 9 (2) (C) - the processing is necessary to protect the vital interests of the data subject Related Legislation: You have the right to: Make pre-determined decisions about the type and extent of care you will receive in an emergency, these are known as "Advance Directives" and are held in Urgent Care Plans; access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where:
+In these circumstances, your GP medical record will be shared with emergency All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care .
+Article 6(1) (c) - processing for legal obligation; Article 6(1) (d) - the processing is necessary in order to protect the vital interests of the data subject; You have the right to: Make pre-determined decisions about the type and extent of care you will receive in an emergency, these are known as "Advance Directives" and are held in Urgent Care Plans; access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information;